TriggSumms/Plant-and-Track/README.md

 # Plant & Track
 The app's purpose is to assist as a catalogging tool for the process of plant collecting.
-This desktop application utilizes user input to create and host the plant collection and ultimately helps a "forgetful plant owner" track their obsession!
+This desktop application utilizes user input to create and host the plant collection and ultimately helps a "forgetful plant owner" track their daily obsession!
+After long term use of the application, a user should be able to utilize their catalogging for the seasons to come!